bahadirdonmez/arch-linux/FIRSTSTEPS.md

     This will permanently set the default editor for visudo to `vim`.

 3. To test the changes, use the `visudo` command to edit the `/etc/sudoers` file with the `vim` editor:

     ```bash
-    $ sudo visudo
+    sudo visudo
     ```

     This should open the `/etc/sudoers` file in the `vim` editor.

 ## Pacman Configuration

 Pacman is the default package manager for Arch Linux, which is used to install, remove, and update software packages in the system.
-Proper configuration of Pacman is crucial to optimize its functionality.
-This section will guide you on how to add the multilib repository, enable colors and parallel downloads, and update repositories and packages.

 ### Adding Multilib Repository